Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 There was also a Swiss ship named Maloja (steam), built 1906, 1788 gt - According to Charles Hocking she was bombed by German aircraft, then torpedoed and sunk by U-boat on Sept.
 7-1943 near Ajaccio, Corsica, but Markus Berger (his and Peter Bichel's website is at Swiss Ships) has told me that Maloja, named after a village and pass in Canton Graubünden, Switzerland, was sunk by British aircraft, adding the following: "Attacked mistakenly on 7th September 1943 at 16:15h off Cap Revellata, Corsica by 10 British aircraft of the Coastal Command, with machine-guns and torpedoes.
 Maloja sank after being hit by a torpedo, on fire within 13 minutes in a position 42 50 N 8 11 E, about 30 nautical miles Northeast of Calvi.
 The wreck lies in 2800 meter below water level.
 Three sailors from Portugal died, the Dutch First officer and the Swiss cook were seriously wounded."

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume II (Norwegian Maritime Museum) - ref My sources.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume II (Norwegian Maritime Museum) and misc. - ref My sources.

 Be